 • Contribute to achieving the SDG target 12.3: “By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses”.

 • Adopt the food utilisation hierarchy, which prioritises increased food utilisation and waste reduction, and redistributing edible, nutritious surplus food for human consumption and creating secondary markets for surplus food while considering food safety.
-Confidentially report our annual quantities of food waste and quantities diverted to food surplus redistribution, according to the agreed reporting protocol.

 Our efforts are focused on the following: